Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You need to ensure that the deployments only fail if the approvals take longer than eight hours.

-Solution: From Post-deployment conditions, you modify the Timeout setting tor post-deployment approvals.
+<mark>Solution: From Post-deployment conditions, you modify the Timeout setting tor post-deployment approvals.</mark>

 Does this meet the goal?